IObundle/iob-axis/README.md

 ## What is this repository for? ##

-The IObundle AXISTREAMIN is a RISC-V-based Peripheral written in Verilog, which users can download for free, modify, simulate and implement in FPGA or ASIC.
+The IObundle AXISTREAMOUT is a RISC-V-based Peripheral written in Verilog, which users can download for free, modify, simulate and implement in FPGA or ASIC.
 It is written in Verilog and includes a C software driver.
-The IObundle AXISTREAMIN is a very compact IP that works at high clock rates if needed.
+The IObundle AXISTREAMOUT is a very compact IP that works at high clock rates if needed.

 ## TODO

 Currently, simulation, fpga building and documentation of this core (independently of a SoC, as described below) are not functioning.
-It was taken from iob-uart repository but not yet adapted to work with AXISTREAMIN core.
+It was taken from iob-uart repository but not yet adapted to work with AXISTREAMOUT core.
 However, this core is functional and can be used as a peripheral of a SoC as described in section **Integrate in SoC**.

 ## Simulate